Kish (Sumer): Mound A

-Mound A, which includes a cemetery and a palace, was discovered during 1922-1925 excavations conducted by Ernest Mackay, under the Field Museum and Oxford University.
+Mound A, which includes a cemetery and an Early Dynastic III palace, was discovered during 1922–1925 excavations conducted by Ernest Mackay, under the Field Museum and Oxford University.
 Although it was earlier a part of the Ingharra mounds lying about 70 meters to the north, it is now separated by an alluvial valley.
-The seals and other artifacts found in the graves, dating back to a later age than the palace, show that the site was used as a cemetery even in the pre-Sargonic times.
+The seals and other artifacts found in the graves, dating back to a later age than the palace, show that the site was used as a cemetery from the end of the Early Dynastic period until the early Akkadian Empire period.

 The Sumerian Palace

 The palace, which was unearthed beneath the mound, had fallen into decay and was used as a burial ground during Early Dynastic III.
-It comprises three sections - the original building, the eastern wing and stairway, and the annex.
-The original building, which was composed of unbaked plano-convex bricks (23 x 15 x 3.50-6 cm), had extremely thick walls, while the annex, which was added later to the south of the building, had comparatively thinner walls.
+It comprises three sections – the original building, the eastern wing and stairway, and the annex.
+The original building, which was composed of unbaked plano-convex bricks (23 × 15 × 3.5–6 cm), had extremely thick walls, while the annex, which was added later to the south of the building, had comparatively thinner walls.
 A 2.30 m wide passage was constructed within the outer wall of the original building to prevent invaders from entering the structure.

 The archaeological findings within the palace lack pottery items, the most remarkable among them was a fragment of slate and limestone inlay work, which represents the scene of a king punishing a prisoner.

 Tell H

-In the 1923-1933 Expedition, Tell H became the focus of its final three seasons (1930-1933).
-Due to personal reasons of the excavators, the Kish material in this section remained selective, mainly yielding Sasanian pottery, coins, incantation bowls and so on.
+In the 1923–1933 Expedition, Tell H became the focus of its final three seasons (1930–1933).
+For personal reasons of the excavators, the Kish material in this section remained selective, mainly yielding Sasanian pottery, coins, incantation bowls and so on.
 The dating of this section crossed a range of periods, with layer upon layer built on the site.
 Evidence shows that in the Early Dynastic III Period, there once even existed a twin city.
 Therefore, the city occupies a relatively unsettled presence in chronology.
 But from the excavation, eight buildings were identified as from the Sasanian period, thus making this place primarily identified as the Sasanian Settlement.
 Researchers suspect that some of the buildings might function together as a complex serving different purposes, including royal residence, storage, and administration.

-The most prominent finding is the stucco decoration in the first two buildings, while the 1923-1933 team also figured out the floor plan and architectural structure of others.
-It was partly through these stucco decorations that researchers identified the royal resident to be Bahram V (420-438 AD)—Sasanian kings had their distinctive crowns separately, and the unique crown pattern on stucco served as evidence to support this argument.
+The most prominent finding is the stucco decoration in the first two buildings, while the 1923–1933 team also figured out the floor plan and architectural structure of others.
+It was partly through these stucco decorations that researchers identified the royal resident to be Bahram V (420–438 AD)—Sasanian kings had their distinctive crowns separately, and the unique crown pattern on stucco served as evidence to support this argument.
 In Kish, which once functioned as a transfer station between Ctesiphon and Hira, Bahram V built palaces for summer entertainment, which explains why one of the buildings has a huge water tank in the middle, probably functioning to cool down the court in summers.
-Around Bahram V’s palaces, a group of Sasanian people also took residence and developed a system of settlement and commercial activities.
+Around Bahram V's palaces, a group of Sasanian people also took residence and developed a system of settlement and commercial activities.